Lydiacwall/Trevor/ReadMe.md

-# Trevor3: Tremor Detection and User Management System
+# Trevor: Tremor Detection and User Management System

 A cross-platform solution combining a .NET Core backend and an Android client app to detect, store, and analyze tremor events, as well as manage user authentication and profiles.